wikimedia/eventgate/README.md

 # Architecture

-Eventbus attempts to be a generic HTTP POST event intake, event schema validation and event producing service.
+The Eventbus service attempts to be a generic HTTP POST event intake, event schema validation and event producing service.
 The schema validation and event produce implementation is left up to the user.
 This service ships with a schema URL based validator and Kafka produce implementation (using node-rdkafka), but you can